varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

      macros, special forms, syntax classes, user options, and other variables.

-   Be aware that such highlighting is not 100% foolproof.
+   - Be aware that such highlighting is not 100% foolproof.
      Especially for a manual such as Emacs or Elisp, where arbitrary keys and characters can be present anywhere, the highlighting can be thrown off.

-   You can toggle each of the `Info-fontify-*-flag' options from the `Info' menu or using an `Info-toggle-fontify-*' command.
+   - You can toggle each of the `Info-fontify-*-flag' options from the `Info' menu or using an `Info-toggle-fontify-*' command.
-   For example, command `Info-toggle-fontify-emphasis' toggles option `Info-fontify-emphasis-flag'.
+     For example, command `Info-toggle-fontify-emphasis' toggles
+     option `Info-fontify-emphasis-flag'.

- * You can show breadcrumbs in the mode line or the header line, or both.
+ * Optionally showing breadcrumbs in the mode line or the header line, or both.
 See where you are in the Info hierarchy, and access higher nodes directly.

    - In the mode line.
 Turned on by default.